joshuaekingsbury/xmmpipe/README.md

 # xmmpipe

 Scripts for working through XMM-Newton observation processing pipelines
+\*\*Note: There is a limitation to number of regions that may be used for filtering if regions are passed to evselect as a boolean expression as this pipeline currently does.
+This limit is due to the fact that the expression is stored in the fits file header and is limited to 1024 char/bytes in length/size.
+There are work arounds I will implement in the future.

 ## Usage
 - EPIC detector (PN/MOS1/MOS2) exposures in IMAGING mode